Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Review of the thick braneworld generated by pure curvature

-From the warp factor, we come to the conclusion: a thick de Sitter brane is localized around $y=0$, and the range of the fifth dimension is $-\left|\frac{\pi}{2b} \right|<y<+ \left|\frac{\pi}{2b}\right|$.
-The localization and stability properties of graviton fluctuations on the brane were studied in \cite{1009.1684}.
+From this form of the warp factor, we come to the following conclusion: a thick de Sitter brane is localized around $y_0=0$, and the range of the fifth dimension is $-\left|\frac{\pi}{2b} \right|<y<+ \left|\frac{\pi}{2b}\right|$.
+The localization and stability properties of graviton fluctuations on this brane were studied in \cite{1009.1684}.

+This metric arises as a solution where both cosmological constants $\Lambda_4$ and $\Lambda_5$ are positive and, hence, accounts for the embedding of a $dS_4$ 3--brane into a chart of the $dS_5$ space--time, a result in agreement with \cite{neupane3}, where it was pointed out that an $AdS_5$ bulk in itself may be problematic in the absence of other bulk fields.

+Our purely geometric braneworld solution requires both $\Lambda_4$ and $\Lambda_5$ to be nontrivial.
+Setting one of them alone to zero leads to unphysical solutions.
+However, since the solution possesses two arbitrary parameters, we can perform a double limit in order to obtain a physically meaningful solution as we shall see below.